vominhtri231/Notes/Dev-ops/k8s/Components.md

 ## Ingress

-When expose the application to outside world with a secure protocol and a domain name, the request will go to ingress and it will be forwarded to the service.(You could expose the application by external service but it will have the format of `http:node-address:service-port`)
+When expose the application to outside world with a secure protocol and a domain name, the request will go to ingress and it will be forwarded to the service.(You could expose the application by external service but you have to access it via `http:node-address:service-port`)

 ![pod-service-ingress](./img/pod-service-ingress.jpg)